SiriDB/grafana-siridb-http-example/README.md

 # Grafana SiriDB HTTP example
+The goal of this blog is to setup a Grafana dashboard using the SiriDB plugin.

 This is a tutorial on how to setup SiriDB including a replica and a grafana dashboad.